truenas/documentation/content/SCALE/Shares/_index.md

 | Browsable to Network Clients   | Determine whether this share name is included when browsing shares.
 Home shares are only visible to the owner regardless of this setting.
 | Allow Guest Access             | Privileges are the same as the guest account.
 Guest access is disabled by default in Windows 10 version 1709 and Windows Server version 1903.
 Additional client-side configuration is required to provide guest access to these clients.<br><br> *MacOS clients*: Attempting to connect as a user that does not exist in FreeNAS *does not* automatically connect as the guest account.
 The *Connect As: Guest* option must be specifically chosen in macOS to log in as the guest account.
 See the [Apple documentation](https://support.apple.com/guide/mac-help/connect-mac-shared-computers-servers-mchlp1140/mac) for more details. |
 | Access Based Share Enumeration | Restrict share visibility to users with read or write access to the share.
 See the [smb.conf](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html) manual page. |
 | Hosts Allow                    | Enter a list of allowed hostnames or IP addresses.
 Separate entries by pressing <kbd>Enter</kbd>.
-A more detailed description with examples can be found [here](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html#HOSTSALLOW).
+You can finde a more detailed description with examples [here](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html#HOSTSALLOW).
 | Hosts Deny                     | Enter a list of denied hostnames or IP addresses.
 Separate entries by pressing <kbd>Enter</kbd>. |

-The *Hosts Allow* and *Hosts Deny* fields work together to produce different situations:
+The **Hosts Allow** and **Hosts Deny** fields work together to produce different situations:
-* If neither *Hosts Allow* or *Hosts Deny* contains an entry, then SMB share access is allowed for any host.
+* If neither **Hosts Allow** or **Hosts Deny** contains an entry, then SMB share access is allowed for any host.
-* If there is a *Hosts Allow* list but no *Hosts Deny* list, then only allow hosts on the *Hosts Allow* list.
+* If there is a Hosts Allow list but no Hosts Deny list, then only allow hosts on the Hosts Allow list.
-* If there is a *Hosts Deny* list but no *Hosts Allow* list, then allow all hosts on the *Hosts Deny* list.
+* If there is a Hosts Deny* list but no Hosts Allow list, then allow all hosts on the Hosts Deny list.
-* If there is both a *Hosts Allow* and *Hosts Deny* list, then allow all hosts on the *Hosts Allow* list.
-If there is a host not on the *Hosts Allow* and not on the *Hosts Deny* list, then allow it.
+* If there is both a Hosts Allow and Hosts Deny list, then allow all hosts on the Hosts Allow list.
+If there is a host not on the Hosts Allow and not on the Hosts Deny list, then allow it.

-The *Other Options* have settings for improving Apple software compatibility, ZFS snapshot features, and other advanced features.
+The **Other Options** have settings for improving Apple software compatibility, ZFS snapshot features, and other advanced features.

 | Setting                            | Description  |
 |------------------------------------|--------------|